Buying a home is more expensive than ever.

 There is a catch to the benefits of a conventional mortgage: you need a rock-solid financial profile.
-If you’ve got a pristine credit score of 760+ and enough saved up for a big 20% down payment, then you can qualify for the best mortgage rates and avoid paying for PMI.
+If you have a pristine credit score of 760+ and enough saved up for a 20% down payment, then you can qualify for the best mortgage rates and avoid paying for PMI.

 But as your credit score and down payment decrease, your interest rate will go up.
 Your PMI premium can also increase with a lower credit score or smaller down payment.

-Government-backed loans can be good options for first-time homebuyers because some of them, like USDA and VA loans, have no minimum down payment requirement.
-Even if you can’t put down a full 20%, your loan will always be cheaper with a down payment of whatever you can afford, since you’ll be borrowing less money to buy the home.
+Government-backed loans can be good options for first-time homebuyers because some of these programs, like USDA and VA loans, have no minimum down payment requirement.

 It’s also harder to qualify for a conventional mortgage if you have blemishes on your credit report.
 The FHA lending guidelines have always been more flexible, and they are more lenient about past financial challenges like bankruptcies, DeSimone says.
 And it’s the only loan available to people with credit scores as low as 500, if they put 10% down, she says.